 In the fall of 2000 I found myself in just such a meeting when someone—facetiously—suggested that we might all be better off if we could just home teach all of these “extremely less active” members in some more efficient manner: post a proclamation in the town square, perhaps, or submit a monthly message to the Personals section of the local paper.
 Then, as is often the case in such moments, facetiousness gave way to thoughtful discussion, and off-the-wall thinking was replaced by out-of-the-box solutions.
 The solution in this case was “home teaching by mail.”

 The next thing I knew I had volunteered to become the shepherd of these Get Lost Lambs.
 Every month I would write them a friendly letter: nothing very heavy-handed or preachy—just a neighborly “hello” complete with my name and contact info just in case.
 When I sent my first letter, my flock was just 18 wayfaring sheep.
-Since then, however, the list has grown to nearly 40, with occasional move-outs, deaths, and additions causing periodic fluctuations.
-Most of my “pen pals” have never responded in any way; but a few have sent me notes, called with questions, and even met me for lunch from time to time.
-What’s more, only two or three have asked me to stop writing.
+Since then, however, the list has grown to more than 40, with occasional move-outs, deaths, and additions causing periodic fluctuations.
+Most of my pen pals have never responded in any way; but a few have sent me notes, called with questions, and even met me for lunch from time to time.
+What’s more, only a handful have asked me to stop writing.
 Not one of these good people has yet been called to the Third Quorum of the Seventy, but I have had enough correspondence with some to convince me that we have achieved our goal of reiterating our interest and availability while maintaining their connection—however tenuous—with the church to which they once gave their names.

 This collection includes most of the letters I have written to my Get Lost Lambs.
 Some letters I have omitted because they were strictly informational: invitations to ward or stake activities, for example.
 A few of these notes have been edited slightly for clarity.
 But for the most part, the letters you see here appear as they did when I mailed them.

 My intent as I write these letters is to befriend first and inspire second.
-As a result, what you’ll discover here are merely the musings of an everyday Mormon, snippets of real life tied to basic Gospel principles, spiritual thoughts at the tail-end of commentary on current events, and more than a few vignettes from the lives of my wife and children.
+As a result, what you’ll discover here are merely the musings of an everyday Mormon, snippets of real life tied to basic Gospel principles, spiritual thoughts at the tail-end of commentary on current events, and more than a few vignettes from the lives of my wife and children with no apparent point whatsoever.
 My hope is that some will make you smile, others will make you think, and most will encourage you to stay in touch with the lambs who are in your care.

 ~ Peter Watkins